 - Outdoor Paint and paint brush – I used paint from my Deco Art Patio Paint Set.
 The colors I used were Geranium Red, Pumpkin, Marigold and a little bit of Sunshine Yellow.

-- Access to a printer – home or at a local printing shop.
-I used my Epson printer
+- Access to a printer – at home or at a local printing shop.
+I used my Epson printer.

 Step by Step Tutorial

 If you are handy with wood, you could build your own sign.
 Since I am not super handy with cutting wood, I purchased a pre-assembled sign from Joann Fabrics.
 Michaels is another great place to check for signs like this on clearance.

 To create the ombré effect, start by painting each wooden board a different color with the darkest color at the top and lightest at the bottom.
 I used my sign with a yellow mum so I had my colors ombré from red to yellow with orange in the middle.
 I painted my top board with Geranium Red, my middle board with Pumpkin (so perfect!) and my bottom board with Marigold.